Mike Rotunda: Million Dollar Corporation (1994–1995)

-In the beginning of 1994, IRS feuded with Razor Ramon, challenging him for the Intercontinental Championship at the Royal Rumble.
+After Money Inc. disbanded, IRS feuded with Razor Ramon, challenging him for the Intercontinental Championship at the Royal Rumble.
 Though Schyster had seemingly won the title after interference by Shawn Michaels, a second referee restarted the match, unbeknownst to Schyster, who was then given the "Razor's Edge" while celebrating with the title belt.
 Schyster then feuded with Tatanka, whom he accused of failing to pay a gift tax on a "sacred headdress" he received from Chief Jay Strongbow.

-In mid-1994 he joined his former partner DiBiase's Million Dollar Corporation, often teaming with fellow member Bam Bam Bigelow, in an unsuccessful effort to regain tag team gold.
+In mid-1994 he joined his former partner DiBiase's Million Dollar Corporation, originally the plan was to have his brother in law Barry Windham return reunite with Schyster and form a new tag team under the name "The New Money Inc." and they would have a big feud with Lex Luger and Tatanka but Windham wasn't up to it and Schyster was paired with Bam Bam Bigelow and after an unsuccessful effort to regain tag team gold.
 Schyster later refocused on singles wrestling.
 His feud with The Undertaker included Schyster repossessing the headstone of a child, and interfering in a Casket Match between The Undertaker and Yokozuna.
 When the two eventually squared off at the 1995 Royal Rumble, the Undertaker was victorious following a chokeslam, but Schyster stole his urn after the match.
 I.R.S. then competed less frequently on WWF TV.
-His final three appearances on TV being a loss to Savio Vega in a King of the Ring qualifying match in June 1995, the July 17, 1995 edition of Monday Night Raw in a losing effort against Shawn Michaels and later that month as a lumberjack at In Your House 2: The Lumberjacks.
-His final appearance came on July 30, 1995, at a house show in Jean, NV where he unsuccessfully challenged Shawn Michaels for the Intercontinental Championship.
+His final three appearances on TV being a loss to Savio Vega in a King of the Ring qualifying match in June 1995, the July 17, 1995, edition of Monday Night Raw in a losing effort against Shawn Michaels and later that month as a lumberjack at In Your House 2: The Lumberjacks.
+His final appearance came on July 30, 1995, at a house show in Jean, Nevada, where he unsuccessfully challenged Shawn Michaels for the Intercontinental Championship.
 After this Rotunda then left the WWF.